andrebianchessi/msc/thesis/chapters/03_literature_review/literature_review_3.md

 #### Continue? {.unnumbered}

 Whenever we reach this stage, we consider to have finished *a generation*.
-We now choose to stop if the algorithm has converged, i.e. the value of the loss function of the fittest creatures is practically the same it was on the previous generation, or if too many generations have been tried but the algorithm still hasn't converged.
+We now choose to stop if the algorithm has converged, i.e. the value of the fitness function of the fittest creatures is practically the same it was on the previous generation, or if too many generations have been tried but the algorithm still hasn't converged.